› Business Loans › Credit Card Factoring

 Credit card factoring makes sense when you need cash quickly, cannot qualify for other options, and have high debit and/or credit card sales volumes.
 Also, since rates are lower when you take more time to pay, it’s probably best to pursue this product when you know you won’t pay off the total amount in a matter of months.

 These two terms often get mixed up because yet another name for merchant cash advances is “Credit Card Factoring.”
 Yes, both options technically involve obtaining financing based on your sales.
 But with Invoice Factoring, an invoice factoring company purchases your accounts receivables.
 You don’t owe any money.
-With merchant account loans, the company buys a portion of your future debit and credit card revenues.
+With merchant account loans, the company buys a portion of your future debit and credit card revenues, typically repaid from transactions at the credit card machine.

 Fraud Disclosure: